Comprehensive and vocational school students

 We participate in the annual Day’s Work campaign and offer job familiarisation opportunities in several locations.
 Our locations include Prisma hypermarkets, S-market stores, Alepa and Sale stores, ABC service station stores and Sokos department stores, for example.

-Contact a supervisor at your chosen location in good time, preferably no later than two weeks before the Day’s Work campaign date.
+Go ahead and contact the supervisor of an outlet that interests you by visiting the store, restaurant or hotel in question, preferably no later than two weeks before the Day’s Work campaign date.
 The number of placements in various locations depends on the work situation – that is, the availability of individual supervision for the Day’s Work participant.